-The year of 1917-18, for which I submit my report as National Chaplain, has been a patriotic one indeed, and the Divisions of the National Chapter of sions have seen the members of our Order answering the Nation's call in large numbers.
+The year of 1917-18, for which I submit my report as National Ohaplain, has been a patriotic one indeed, and the Divisions have seen the members of our Order answering the Nation's call in large numbers.

 The intensity of the activity of the United States, in gathering an armed force to defend her rights, together with those of the Allies, has given our Camps a chance to represent and exemplify a true patriotic zeal; awakening in youth a desire to respond to the call for defenders.